Getting started with meditation seems to be an easy task. You just sit down close your eyes and start focusing on your breath.

 Second, think about the goal you have for this particular session.
 You may want to stop getting distracted all the time and focus a little bit more on your breath.

 Third, scan your mind for any distractions that are likely to come up during your sitting.
 Maybe there’s a situation at work that’s causing you stress.
-Resolve to trust to let it go of it during your sitting.
+Resolve to trust to let go of it during your sitting.

 Fourth, diligence.
 This one is especially important because during your everyday Waking Life you are constantly preoccupied with thoughts and problems.
 But now you enter a different Realm so you need to change your mental approach and resolve to persistently come back to your breath and not spend time on planning or worrying or fantasizing.